wing5wong/artisan-whs-static/source/_events/2024-02-01_student-achievement-conferences-1.md

 **BOOKINGS CLOSE at 5.00pm on Monday 8 April**, the evening before the interviews.

+**Important message to parents of students that have MS DEVI for MATHEMATICS.**
+There are two Ms Devi's in our Mathematics Department.
+Ms Rajneeta DEVI  (**DR** on the students timetable)
+Ms Sharuna DEVI   (**DES** on the students timetable)
+Please chose the correct Ms Devi.

+Any queries or difficulties in booking/changing your appointment times please phone 349 0177.

 The following teachers will NOT be available for the Conferences:
 Mrs Kaye Coombs (Art)
 Mr Pete Coombs (Mathematics)
 Mrs Claire Libeau (Social Sciences)
 Mr Andrew Lock (Physical Education & Health)
 If you need to contact them, please do so via email or leave a message at school and they will contact you.

-**Important message to parents of students that have MS DEVI for MATHEMATICS.**

-There are two Ms Devi's in our Mathematics Department.
-Ms Rajneeta DEVI  (**DR** on the students timetable)
-Ms Sharuna DEVI   (**DES** on the students timetable)
-Please chose the correct Ms Devi.

-Any queries or difficulties in booking your appointment times please phone 349 0177.